 Rarer and more severe side effects can include:

 - Eye issues such as blurry or double vision, eye pain, or redness

 - Skin problems such as rash, itching, sores, or blisters

 - Encephalitis issues (inflammation of the brain) with symptoms such as headache, fever, fatigue, confusion, hallucinations

-Yervoy can be extremely harmful in pregnant women or women who are breastfeeding.
-Also, make sure to tell your doctor if you take any other medications, vitamins, or herbal supplements.
-If you experience any of these side-effects after treatment with Yervoy, talk to your doctor right away.
+Yervoy can be extremely harmful to pregnant women or women who are breastfeeding.
+Also, make sure to tell a doctor if you take any other medications, vitamins, or herbal supplements.
+If you experience any of these side effects after treatment with Yervoy, talk to your doctor right away.